-Column F - Write the amount of pass-through entity payment that you made on behalf of each partner or shareholder and reported to them on Schedule K-1-P.
+Column F - Write the amount of pass-through entity payment that you made on behalf of each partner or shareholder and reported to them on Schedule K-1-P, Step 7, Line 54a.
+Do not include composite return payments that you made on behalf of each partner or shareholder and reported to them on Schedule K-1-P, Step 7, Line 54b.